AnarManafov/GitWorkflow/GitWorkflow.markdown

     ~~~~~~~~~~~~~~~~~~~~~

 ### Process pull requests
 You can process pull requests automatically if you are using GitLab or GitHub.
-Both vendors offers users a possbility to use fast forward merging.
+Both vendors offer users a possbility to use fast forward merging.

 GitLab: https://docs.gitlab.com/ee/user/project/merge_requests/fast_forward_merge.html ("Fast-forward merge")

 GitHub: https://help.github.com/articles/merging-a-pull-request/ ("Rebase and merge")

 1. update